Sky Network Television: News Corp sale

 In February 2013, News Corp announced it would be selling the 44 percent stake in Sky TV that it acquired via a merger with Independent Newspapers Ltd in 2005.

 Replacement of legacy hardware

 From November 2015, Sky started replacing the legacy standard digital decoders and original 2005 My Sky decoders with a new digital decoder, manufactured by Kaon.

 The Kaon Sky box includes built-in Wi-Fi.
 The Kaon box has an ability to block recording features and storage capacity.
-The decoder upgrade allowed Sky to cease broadcasting scrambled channels using H.262 video compression in favor of H.264.
+The decoder upgrade allowed Sky to cease broadcasting scrambled channels using H.262 video compression in favour of H.264.

 The software upgrade to My Sky boxes contained many bugs and caused thousands of customers to become disgruntled.
 The major issue was with the screen font which Sky later addressed in a future upgrade.

 Proposed merger with Vodafone New Zealand

 In June 2016, Sky TV and Vodafone New Zealand (now One NZ) agreed to merge, with Sky TV purchasing 100% of Vodafone NZ operations for a cash payment of $1.25 billion NZD and issuing new shares to the Vodafone Group.
 Vodafone UK will get 51% stake of the company.
 However, the proposed merger was rejected by the Commerce Commission which saw a plunge in Sky TV's shares.
 Sky continued to be a wholesale channel provider to Vodafone until 31 March 2023.